 Frequent flyer points

-Frequent flyer credit cards let you earn points with your preferred airline loyalty program for every $1 spent on your credit card.
-You can then redeem these points for flights, ticket upgrades, accommodation, car hire or other lifestyle goods and services.
+Airpoints credit cards let you earn points with your Air New Zealand for every $1 spent on your credit card.
+You can then redeem these points for flights, ticket upgrades, or other goods and services.

 Rewards credit cards are similar to frequent flyer options, except you earn reward points that are not linked to a specific airline loyalty program.
 Many rewards credit cards let you earn points per $1 spent that can be redeemed directly for flights, travel upgrades, accommodation, car hire, gift cards, shopping or fuel vouchers, electronics, clothes, concert tickets and even cashback.